The Commission on the Integration of Refugees

 Cornelius is Honorary Medical and Research Director of the Helen Bamber Foundation…

-You can read Cornelius’s publications here (Steering Group and Commissioner) is Honorary Medical and Research Director of the Helen Bamber Foundation, a human rights charity working with asylum seekers and refugees and Hon Professor in the Division of Psychiatry at University College London.
+Professor Cornelius Katona (Steering Group Chair) is Honorary Medical and Research Director of the Helen Bamber Foundation, a human rights charity working with asylum seekers and refugees.
+He is also a Professor in the Division of Psychiatry at University College London.
 He is the Royal College of Psychiatrists’ lead on Refugee and Asylum Mental Health and was a member of the Committee that updated NICE guidelines on PTSD.
 He has published more than 300 papers and written/edited 16 books.
 In 2019, he was awarded the Royal College of Psychiatrists’ Honorary Fellowship, the College’s highest honour.

 Dr Ed Kessler (Chair)